myarichuk/myarichuk.github.io/source/_posts/production-ready-logging-monitoring.md

 Now, let’s talk about monitoring.
 If logging is the ‘what’ of your application’s story, monitoring is the ‘how’ and ‘when’.
 It’s like a health check that tells you how your application is doing at any given moment.

-Monitoring is your software's constant health check.
+Monitoring serves as a constant health check for your software.
 It's about keeping an eye on the essentials — things like disk and memory usage, cache sizes, and queue lengths.
 Think of it as the dashboard in your car, not just warning you when you're running on fumes (or about to crash), but also providing a regular update on the overall health of your system.
 It ensures your software doesn't derail unexpectedly.

 ### Key Aspects of Effective Monitoring